-For the last forty years or so, China has been steadily and systematically reshaping itself into a market economy.
-Whilst the popular narrative of China is as an authoritarian command and control state that watches everyone and oppresses everything, the reality is that China has been strategically building a technology infrastructure for a 21st-century digital economy.
+🔒 Over last 40 years, China has been steadily and systematically reshaping itself into a market economy.
+Whilst the Western narrative is of an authoritarian surveillance state, the reality is that China has been strategically building a technology infrastructure for a 21st-century digital economy.

 China’s Big Tech giants have built massive monopolies with flywheel network effects to power China's digital economy.
 This is best illustrated in the way that the country’s payment system has moved from cash to cashless, with Ali Pay and WeChat Pay dominating.